ronnicolasp/ronnicolasp/README.md

 - 👋 Hi, I’m @ronnicolasp
-- 👀 I’m interested in ...
+- 👀 I’m interested in melatih ketrampilan ini
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning git for remote
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on toptal associate
-- 📫 How to reach me ...
+- 📫 How to reach me by linkedin

 <!---
 ronnicolasp/ronnicolasp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.